+Where First Gas becomes aware that Non-Specification Gas has flowed, or is likely to flow at a Receipt Point, First Gas will notify all Shippers and Interconnected Parties who might receive any such gas (including where such gas may mix with Gas before reaching the relevant Delivery Points) via OATIS and, where available provide the information referred to in section 12.4.

-First Gas, upon receiving a reasonable written request from a Shipper, shall exercise such contractual rights as referred to in section 12.2(b) that it has, provided that First Gas shall not be obliged to do so where the Shipper itself can exercise similar contractual rights, whether in its capacity as a gas purchaser or otherwise.
-First Gas shall have no liability to the requesting Shipper by reason only that First Gas exercised its rights described in this section 12.5.
+First Gas, upon receiving a reasonable written request from a Shipper, shall exercise the rights referred to in section 12.2(b), provided that First Gas shall not be obliged to do so where the Shipper itself can exercise similar contractual rights, whether in its capacity as a gas purchaser or otherwise.
+First Gas shall have no liability to the requesting Shipper in connection with the exercise by First Gas under this section 12.6, of First Gas’ rights under section 12.2(b).

 Nothing in this section 12 requires First Gas to monitor the quality of gas injected into the Transmission System.

-To the extent that Gas may take up dust and/or compressor oil as it passes through the Transmission System, First Gas will take reasonable steps to ensure that Gas taken at any Delivery Point is not, in respect of such contaminants, Non-Specification Gas.
+First Gas will install and maintain equipment at Delivery Points to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.

 Non-Specification Gas will be deemed to have been Non-Specification Gas at the time it was injected into the Transmission System unless it is shown that First Gas caused Gas to become Non-Specification Gas.